-The sun's rays are particularly strong over the summer months and they can damage children's skin.
-This may not seem a problem right now, but sadly it can lead to skin cancer in later life.
-As the health and well-being of our children is so important to us we have developed a sun protection guidance as follows:
+The sun's rays are particularly strong over the summer months, and they can damage children's skin.
+As the health and wellbeing of our children is so important to us, sun protection guidance has been developed as follows:

 - We avoid exposing pupils to the mid-day sun and actively encourage all children to wear a hat when they play outside.
 These hats, which come in a variety of styles, can be purchased from our uniform shop. - Parents are asked to apply an all-day sunscreen before they come into School.